GlowElectronics/Xenium-Programmer-Base/README.md

 A 3D printed base & Pi Zero stand-offs for the Xenium Programmer by Kooscode https://github.com/kooscode/xenium-programmer

 Version 2 includes a clamp for holding the OpenXenium board firmly onto the pogo pins.
+* Print the clamp with support.
+* Print the base without support.